 We asked Gevorg the same question about when he would return to Armenia.
 “When Armenia becomes a country like France, when Armenians become real citizens,” he replied.

 Only Anna, Mel and Tigran agreed to have their identities revealed.
-The other two protagonists asked us to alter their names in this piece for various reasons.
+One protagonist asked us to alter the name in this piece for various reasons.
 This goes to show that even after leaving Armenia and having resided in European countries for quite a while, some LGBTI people still have reasons to avoid presenting their lives openly.

 The article has been produced within the frames of the EU-funded project "Solidarity Network for LGBTI in Armenia and Georgia" implemented by the South Caucasus Regional Office of the Heinrich Boell Foundation.
 The contents of this article are the sole responsibility of the author and can in no way be taken to reflect the views of the European Union.